bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 I don't think he has been doing research on peer-to-peer for a long time, but not because he's not interested in it.
 It's all about what your PhD candidates are interested in, right?
 He was doing all the stuff too, apart from only peer-to-peer.
-And I guess in the end, you know, if none of the appliants are interested in peer-to-peer, then you stop doing that.
+And I guess in the end, you know, if none of the applicants are interested in peer-to-peer, then you stop doing that.
 He's been interested in that.
 Like, I just feel like either he doesn't have the time to do it himself, which I'm sure he doesn't, or he hasn't found any PhD applicant here to do it.
 Which is kind of like the vibe going on for some years.